 Recently, WGDs have been proposed in the history of the Arthropod sub-phylum Chelicerata, which includes horseshoe crabs, sea spiders, mites, ticks, scorpions, and spiders.
 In horseshoe crabs, counts of gene duplications, paralog divergence estimates, and syntenic blocks suggest whole genome duplication has occurred during their evolution (Nossa, et al. 2014; Shingate, Ravi, Prasad, Tay, et al. 2020).
 Examination of the Hox gene cluster has also been used to suggest that there have been anywhere between one and three WGDs during the course of horseshoe crab evolution (Kenny, et al. 2017; Shingate, Ravi, Prasad, Tay, et al. 2020; Shingate, Ravi, Prasad, Tay and Venkatesh 2020).
 Similar approaches also form the basis for the claim that a WGD has occurred in the lineage ancestral to extant spiders and scorpions (Sharma, et al. 2014; Clarke, et al. 2015; Schwager, et al. 2017; Leite, et al. 2018; Fan, et al. 2021; Harper, et al. 2021; Aase-Remedios, et al. 2023).
 In both cases, the number of genes or genomes used for analysis has been limited.
 In addition, while the duplication of a conserved gene cluster (i.e. the Hox cluster) may be indicative of a larger (perhaps whole genome) duplication event, it is too limited a dataset with which to confirm such an event.
 As well as issues with the amount of data used for inferences, recent evidence supports an alternate placement of horseshoe crabs in the chelicerate phylogeny.
 Traditionally, the aquatic horseshoe crabs have been thought to be sister to all arachnids (spiders, scorpions, mites, and ticks), which are mostly terrestrial (Weygoldt and Paulus 1979).
-However, the possibility of polyphyletic origins of arachnids has been considered (see Shultz 1990) and molecular studies have not supported a scenario of monophyletic arachnids (Sharma, et al. 2014; Ballesteros and Sharma 2019; Ontano, et al. 2021).
-Recently, Ballesteros, et al. (2022) presented strong evidence for horseshoe crabs being nested within arachnids, sister to spiders and scorpions.
+However, the possibility of polyphyletic origins of arachnids has been considered (see Shultz 1990) and some molecular studies have supported a scenario of polyphyletic arachnids (Sharma, et al. 2014; Ballesteros and Sharma 2019; Ontano, et al. 2021).
+Recently, Ballesteros, et al. (2022) presented strong evidence for horseshoe crabs being nested within arachnids, sister to spiders and scorpions, making arachnids polyphyletic.
 This newly proposed species tree could substantially impact how WGDs are inferred within this group when phylogenetic methods are used .

 Here, we use whole-genome sequences from 17 chelicerate species, in combination with several different analytical methods, to look for ancient WGDs in this group.
 These methods include gene tree reconciliation, synonymous divergence between paralogs, and whole-genome analyses of synteny.
-Using multiple species trees, we find no evidence for a WGD taking place in the history of spiders and scorpions.
+Using multiple species trees as a backbone for analysis, we find no evidence for a WGD taking place in the history of spiders and scorpions.
 In contrast, our suite of methods all find some evidence for at least one WGD occurring during the evolution of horseshoe crabs, even in light of their new placement in the chelicerate phylogeny.

 Methods